 - 6) Unintended consequences.

 Similarly, if you look at homosexuality and the new transgender movement, it is astonishing how social mores and laws that have been around for 10,000 years of human civilization are being overturned in a matter of 20 years.
-Gay marriages are now legal and the fundamental concepts of gender are being challenged (for example, California is now considering officially recognizing more than two genders; and kids as young as 5 are brainwashed to think they are of different gender.)
+Gay marriages are now legal and the fundamental concepts of gender are being challenged (for example, California is now considering officially recognizing more than two genders; and kids as young as 5 are brainwashed to think they are of different gender.
+There are even laws in Canada that would jail parents if they don’t, for example, let their kid “choose” his/her own gender.)

-Mass immigration is another example.
+Mass immigration is another example of drastic societal change.
 In the 1960s, whites were 90% of the population in the U.S. By 1980, whites’ share declined to 80%.
 Today, under the age of 5, whites are minorities (under 50%)!
 Overall, whites are 63% of US population now.
 Europe’s entire identity is also about to change — within a couple of decades, many European countries will have whites and Christians as minorities.
 Already, Muslim names are the most popular among new-born children in some European countries.

 Similarly, when Obama got elected, the media said that we have reached a post-racial America where race doesn’t matter anymore.
 Of course, America was “punked”!
 After 8 years of Obama, we have Black Lives Matter movement and popular African American figures in social media (think Shaun King, Tariq Nasheed) who talk about “white supremacy” every day.